sidneycadot/same70/markdown/OpenOCD.md

 ## 1.5.
 Testing OpenOCD with the SAME70 XPlained board

-With the version of OpenOCD just made, you should now be able to contact a SAME70 board that is connected to a USB port.
+With the version of OpenOCD just made, you should now be able to contact a SAME70 XPlained development board that is connected to a USB port of your desktop machine.

 Try the following command:

 ```
 openocd -f board/atmel_same70_xplained.cfg